-Risk of Surgery
+Risk of surgery

-Hip replacement surgery is generally a very successful operation.
-85 - 90% of patients are extremely satisfied with their result and gain an improvement in lifestyle.
-There are, however, risks and complications which can occur; some of which are listed below.
+Knee replacement surgery is generally a very successful operation.
+80% of patients are extremely satisfied with their result and gain an improvement in lifestyle.
+There are however risks and complications which can occur; some of which are listed below.

-Blood Clots
+Blood clots

-- Deep vein thrombosis (DVT) (blood clot in the leg) - Pulmonary embolism (PE) (blood clot in the lung)
+Deep vein thrombosis (DVT) (Blood clot in the leg) Pulmonary embolism (PE) (Blood clot in the lung)